 A large number of Cannabis Social clubs have opened in Spain under the rules of the right of association.
-Is that legal?
+Are they legal?

 Article 368 of the Criminal Code defines as a crime against public health, the cultivation, processing, trafficking and illicit possession, as well as activities that promote, favour or facilitate the consumption of toxic drugs, narcotic drugs and psychotropic substances, including cannabis.